 Wärtsilä announces on 20 June 2019 that its partner in the leasing of the real estate and land area is SEB Leasing Oy.
 The Smart Technology Hub and the connected office building will be implemented together with them.
 The total investment value of the real estate is approximately 130 million euros.
 Wärtsilä signed a long-term leasing agreement with SEB Leasing regarding the facilities that will be built in Vaskiluoto.
 On the same occasion, SEB Leasing and the City of Vaasa, signed the ground lease agreements.

 SEB Leasing becomes Wärtsilä’s partner in the leasing of the real estate and land area

-The City Council of Vaasa approved on 6 May 2019 the area zoning plan as well as the changes in the land subdivision, and the zoning plan was proclaimed as legitimate on 14 June.
+The City Council of Vaasa approves on 6 May 2019 the area zoning plan as well as the changes in the land subdivision, and the zoning plan is proclaimed as legitimate on 14 June.

 The zoning plan and construction permit are approved

 The Open Innovation Playbook provides processes and tools for collaboration in the Smart Partner Campus.
 The Playbook is a guide and toolbox for making the innovation journey easier.

 The Smart Partner Campus starts to develop a Playbook together with the partners

 A number of Wärtsilä’s employees start their journey as internal Smart Technology Hub Ambassadors to drive transformation within the company.